Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Giants stats and trends

-- The Giants have an against the spread record of 3-3 in their six games as an underdog of 3.5 points or more this season.
+- The Giants are 3-3 ATS when underdogs by 3.5 points or more this season.

-- New York's games this year have gone over the point total three times in 10 opportunities (30%).
+- New York's games this year have gone over the total in three out of 10 opportunities (30%).

 - New York is 3-0 against the spread and 2-1 overall in games when it records more than 23.6 points.

-- New York is 2-1 against the spread and 1-2 overall when the team picks up more than 348.1 yards.
+- New York is 2-1 against the spread and 1-2 overall when the team piles up over 348.1 yards.

 - The Giants have turned the ball over 14 times this season, two more turnovers than the Eagles have forced (12).